vivaxgen/MicroHaps/README.md

 GitHub adaptation of MicroHaplotype pipeline for collaborators.

 ## Installation
-Install pre-requisite packages and repositories; storing repositories in easily accessible tools folder for quick maintenance.
+Create conda environment to store required packages.
 Conda channel configuration is shown in instructions for first time users.
 If your conda is already configured, please skip those steps.
 ```
 conda create -n microhapQC
 conda activate microhapQC